mojohealy/digital-garden/_notes/the gap.md

 The gap between [[graduate employability]] and [[career development]] in scholarly research is the central premise of our article.
 The gap has been noted before, but ours is the first research to really put it under the microscope.

-From the beginning of this project, we knew the value of the article's Figure 1, the main visualisation of the full citation network.
+From the beginning of this project, we knew the value of our the visualisation of the full citation network in demonstrating that the gap is real.

 ![]({{page.image}})